Driving down the Florida Keys from Miami to Key West is a really great road trip!

 What to do in Islamorada

 You’ll see Robbie’s at the end of the bridge just south of Islamorada and this is a fun spot with loads of activities for everyone.
 Boating, snorkelling, tarpon fish feeding, shopping among the souvenirs, dining on the water’s edge and a few beers.
 You take tours from here or rent your own boat or equipment – and plan to spend two or three hours.
+Even if you’re not staying in Islamorada, stop for lunch at Robbies, it really is fun.

 For more information and everything you need to know about the Florida Keys. jump onto www.Fla-Keys.com